roboconf/roboconf-platform/readme.md

 groups of machines (public clouds, hybrid clouds...).
 Transposing the concepts of component models like OSGi, Roboconf can install and also reconfigure dynamically a topology of applications.

-More information and tutorials are available on the [website](http://roboconf.net).
+More information and tutorials are available on the [web site](http://roboconf.net).
+Build instructions can be found on [here](http://roboconf.net/en/sources.html).
 Roboconf is licensed under the terms of the **Apache License v2**.

-Build instructions are available on [the web site](http://roboconf.net/en/sources.html).